 - Disconnect the batteries.

-- Using a 11mm socket remove the clamps on the egr cross over.
+- Using an 11mm socket remove the clamps on the EGR crossover.

-- Now, with a 8mm socket, remove the top cover on the engine to gain access to the front valve cover bolts.
+- Now, with an 8mm socket, remove the top cover on the engine to gain access to the front valve cover bolts.
 Save and reuse this cover gasket.

 - After you have removed the rockers, now locate the injector you need to remove.
-Remove the high pressure fue line from the HPCR and the connector tube to the injector with a 19mm.
+Remove the high-pressure fuel line from the HPCR and the connector tube to the injector with a 19mm.

 - Now remove the connector tube hold-down using a 24mm.
 Some connector hold downs are hard to get to; use a swivel if needed.
 Set the hold down aside.

-- Using a 8-mm socket remove the injector hold down bolts.
+- Using an 8-mm socket remove the injector hold down bolts.

 - Remove the injector.
 Then remove the injector hold down from the injector because it will be used on the new injector.

 - Remove the new injector from the packaging and be as clean as possible.